Ganesh1172/pokedex/README.md

 ## Support

 Show some :heart: and star the repo to support the project.
-Demo version:-
+Demo version:- pokedox-card.netlify.app